-Control samples showed normal histologic architecture of the liver (Trefts et al. 2017) with moderate glycogen accumulation and clear, irregular, poorly defined spaces in the cytoplasm (Fig. 2a), as well as marginal multifocal inflammatory infiltrates normally found in the liver.
+Control samples showed normal histologic architecture of the liver (Trefts et al., 2017) with moderate glycogen accumulation and clear, irregular, poorly defined spaces in the cytoplasm (Fig. 2a), as well as marginal multifocal inflammatory infiltrates normally found in the liver.
 In PC samples (Fig. 2b), glycogen deposits were hardly visible; instead, mild to moderate multifocal mixed inflammatory infiltrates within the sinusoids and associated with the portal space and hematopoietic foci were observed (Fig. 2b, asterisk).
 Liver cells can carry out numerous separate and specialized metabolic activities, including glycogen storage.
-The decrease or increase in liver glycogen storage is related to diet and the health of the subject (Ulusoy & Eren 2006).
+The decrease or increase in liver glycogen storage is related to diet and the health of the subject (Ulusoy and Eren, 2006).
 The absence of glycogen deposits in PC mice livers agrees with the loss of body weight shown in Fig. 1b and indicated that the PC exposure was affecting both the liver's appearance and its functionality.
 The known oxidizing capacity of the components of PC may be causing this oxidative-type liver damage and may also be responsible for the inflammation shown in Fig. 2b.
-These PC livers additionally displayed moderate karyomegaly (Fig. 2b, arrowhead), and occasional large nuclei showing irregular shape (aberrant nuclei, Fig. 2b, arrow).
-The mere presence of As in PC by itself could explain the karyomegaly observed in these mice (Korany et al. 2019).
-Finally, the PC mice also showed some level of extramedullary hematopoiesis (EMH), considered to be the body's compensatory response to deficient bone marrow erythropoiesis or accelerated destruction of erythrocytes (Chu et al. 1999).
-Our findings indicate that PC is causing hematosuppression that elicit EMH as a compensatory reaction like that described for cyclophosphamide in mice (Wang et al. 2009).
+These PC livers additionally displayed moderate karyomegaly (Fig. 2b, arrowhead), and occasional large nuclei showing irregular

-Fig. 2 Histopathological analysis of hepatic samples.
+Fig. 2.
+Histopathological analysis of hepatic samples.
 A representative mouse from each group is shown.
-The various anomalies found are represented by asterisks (, extramedular hematopoietic foci); arrowheads (\triangleright , karyomegaly) or arrows (\rightarrow , aberrant nuclei)
+The various anomalies found are represented by asterisks (, extramedular hematopoietic foci); arrowheads (\blacktriangleright , karyomegaly) or arrows (\rightarrow , aberrant nuclei).